 A Decade Of Gratitude

-That said, I can tell you that some lessons keep repeating themselves in my life, reminding me that we're only humans and limited, flawed, and sensitive, no matter how tough, upbeat, or discouraged we feel.
-Having these lessons at the forefront of my days has been crucial to "making it" away from home:
+That said, there are some lessons that keep showing up in my life, reminding me that we’re all just human—limited, flawed, and sensitive, no matter how tough, upbeat, or discouraged we may feel.
+Keeping these lessons at the forefront of my days has been essential in helping me “make it” far from home:

 I-House

-It's Going To Be OK, Have Courage
+It’s Going to Be OK—Have Courage

 The fanciest dinner I could afford with my roommate - we were celebrating me, getting hired!